chris-pearce/scally/README.md

 [A presentation](http://scally.chris-pearce.me/presentation/).

-*Website featuring demos of everything in Scally coming soon*.
+*A website—featuring demos of everything in Scally—is coming soon.*